gopinathsjsu/team-project-renaissance/README.md

   - Did pair programming and sprint plan with the team
   - planning to implement get_current_user_account_number from the current session today and tomorrow
   - Currently blocked on getting current_session user's account number

+Surabhi:
+- Created profile page for admin to display all the users in the sytem
+- Updated admin profile page to include options to delete a user account
+- Added UI elements for refund fee for the api to be developed by Priti

 **5/4/2021**